ktrev123/Abshire_Portfolio/README.md

   ### Project 4: Football Roster Web Scrape

-- <span style="font-size: 14px;">Objective: Scrape data from a roster website to create a standardized list of Names, Academic Years, Positions, and Roster Images for spreadsheet use.    </span>
+- <span style="font-size: 14px;">Objective: Scrape data from a roster website to create a standardized list of Names, Academic Years, Positions, and Roster Images for spreadsheet use    </span>